matthewcavanaugh96/us-presidential-elections-by-county/README.md

 8. In the Tableau workbook, I may need to alter how I calculate the mean values.
 Currently I am taking a mean of county values, which may not be fair as counties are not equally populated.
 Instead, I may need to do something like (SUM Population) / (SUM(Population by county * High school graduate))
 9. NLP?
 10. IDEA - Add to the main dataframe a new column showing for each value, showing the change from the previous year.
+11. IDEA - Adjust error by state relative to its margin.
+If a party is predicted to win a state by 30 points but only win it by 20, that's less significant than a 5-point error that changes the outcome.